404 - The Seven Wonders

 When they inspect the carousel, there’s nothing and nobody.
 The villains have escaped without a trace.

-The only sign of them is the sword Khyrrsz wielded, which even now is melting away into a puddle of water and a carved mammoth femur.
+The only sign of them is the sword Khyrrsz wielded, which even now is melting away into a puddle of water and an enormous carved bone.

 “Bring back samples of that substance that trapped you, Ninjess.
 And the bone.”
 Mirage is all business, even now.
 “It’s time to perform some research.”